pjcozzi/Articles/RTR/GraphicsResearch/README.md

 At the start, take the time to add code to report key statistics about the algorithm.

-For example, in the out-of-core spatial data structures we use for streaming massive 3D models, we track the number of nodes in memory, nodes visited, nodes renderer, number of pending network requests, number of received requests that are processing, etc.
+For example, in the out-of-core spatial data structures we use for streaming massive 3D models, we track the number of nodes in memory, nodes visited, nodes rendered, number of pending network requests, number of received requests that are processing, etc.

 Watching these stats gives us a very quick indicator if things are working properly.
 When I wrote the cache replacement algorithm to unload nodes from memory, I first added the relevant stats reporting so I could monitor them during development.
 I also started with a super-simple test case with a cache size of 1 or 2 tiles.